Placing a child in out-of-home care

 - The school is responsible for developing the individual education plan.

 - Where appropriate and in the best interests of the child, inform other service agencies that the child is in care.
-This includes youth justice or other Department of Health and Human Services workers, treatment services involved with the child and police if involved.
+This includes Youth Justice or other department workers, treatment services involved with the child and police if involved.